 A technology transfer plan should be executed in stages as appropriate, with documented evidence that each stage is complete before the next stage starts.
 As an example, the manufacturing of a small-scale batch should be completed, with acceptable results, before an engineering batch at the intended manufacturing scale is produced.
 The same logical steps should be performed for an analytical method transfer, with familiarization runs being performed and documented before validation runs begin.

 A successful technology transfer should always be documented.
 There should be evidence that the receiving site can routinely reproduce the transferred product, process, or method against a predefined set of acceptance criteria as described in the technology transfer plan, and such evidence should be produced with reference to the product’s QTPP and CQAs.
 Finally, a comparability assessment is usually performed to confirm the successful completion of the technology transfer.

 Camargo’s network of CDMOs allows us to identify the most suitable service providers for your compound, dosage form, or project, and to ensure optimal performance within your timeline and budget.
-Our in-house CMC experts can advise on formulation and design, handle site inspection and monitoring, design and review protocols, identify the best method validation strategy for FDA and ICH compliance, and provide invaluable strategic insights for manufacturing scale-up.
+Our in-house chemistry, manufacturing, and controls (CMC) experts can advise on formulation and design, handle site inspection and monitoring, design and review protocols, identify the best method validation strategy for FDA and ICH compliance, and provide invaluable strategic insights for manufacturing scale-up.
 Contact us to learn how we can support your program.

 Eric Leblanc, RAC, CAPM